-Abdominal composition - Abdominal MRI - Imaging - UK Biobank Assessment Centre
+Abdominal composition - Abdominal MRI - Imaging - Assessment Centre

 DescriptionThis category contains derived data from the abdominal MRI, which were supplied by AMRA (Advanced MR Analytics AB, AMRA, Sweden).
 Methods on how these fields were derived are described in the OpenAccess publications: